j-ferber/dsd-final-project/README.md

 In **_Pong_**, you control one of the bats and keep the ball away from your side

 - **Goal:** Keep the ball from hitting your side of the screen
+- **Playing:** The controls
+  - BTNU and BTND for up and down control for left bat / player 1
+  - Keys 1 and 7 on the keypad for up and down control for right bat / player 2
+  - BTNC to serve the ball and start a new game
+  - SW0-SW4 to alter the speed of the ball when the game starts
+  - SW14-SW15 to toggle the computer control for the left or right bat
 - **Scoring:** There are two different scores present on the board at once
   - The left score represents the points the person controlling the left bat has scored, which means how many times the ball hit the right side
   - The right score represents the points the person controlling the right bat has scored, meaning the amount of times the ball has hit the left wall